 Interactions Between CBD and Drugs that Increase Risk of Bleeding

 Interactions Between CBD and Sedatives

 Many sedatives interact with GABA neurotransmitters in the central nervous system, which results in a calming effect.
 Cannabinoids (like THC and CBD) also interact with neurotransmitter receptors, which can result in different (sometimes opposing) effects.
-Depending on how the individual metabolizes cannabinoids and the concentration of the dose, THC can both relieve anxiety disorders, as well as cause paranoia.
-CBD’s anti-anxiety benefits can be both calming, while also hindering sleep.
+Depending on how the individual metabolizes cannabinoids and the concentration of the dose, THC may both relieve anxiety disorders or cause paranoia.
+CBD’s potential anti-anxiety benefits can be both calming, while also hindering sleep.

 Interactions Between CBD and Anti-Seizure Medications

 The Grapefruit Comparison